 As a Chicago native, I take deep pride in not only representing, but advocating on behalf of this city.
 As a product of Chicago Public Schools I was afforded both a quality education and introduction to Chicago’s vibrant and ever-present diversity.
-I grew up on the city’s SouthWest side (Little Village, Garfieldridge, & Pilsen), whose Mexican identity allowed me to be introduced to some of the best food in the city.
+Growing up on the city’s SouthWest side, I was influenced by their Mexican identity which taught me to stay committed in my search for the best tacos in the city.

-As I prepare to graduate this spring with a B.A. in Multimedia Journalism from Loyola Chicago, I want to thank and recognize the sacrifices my parents continue to make to allow me the opportunity to explore visual storytelling; their faith in me is felt everyday.
+As a recent spring graduate of Loyola Chicago with a B.A. in Multimedia Journalism, I want to thank and recognize the sacrifices my parents continue to make to allow me the opportunity to explore visual storytelling; their faith in me is felt everyday.

-My curiosity is Chicago’s public school system was initiated through my Mother, who has been a CPS teacher for over 15 years and would recount her day .
-Growing up she would recount her day .
+My curiosity is Chicago’s public school system was initiated through my Mother, who has been a CPS teacher for over 15 years and would recount the daily struggles her students and parents were experiencing.
 Entering Walter Payton I was now in a position that afforded me opportunities to direct my curiosity in properly educating and understanding why there were such disparates in the public education system, but also a way to educate others on these inequities.
-Beyond my role as editor of the Payton PawPrint I was a student organizer and advocate against mass budget cuts that would predominately affect Chicago Public Schools whom had majority low-income and students of color in Chicago Public Schools.
+Beyond my role as editor of the Payton PawPrint, I was a student organizer and advocate against mass budget cuts that affected predominately low-income and students of color in Chicago Public Schools.

 I had the honor to address over 6,000 CTU members in a November 2015 rally at Grant Park.